plentymarkets/plugin-elastic-export-fashion-de/meta/documents/user_guide_en.md

         </td>
         <td>
             <b>Required</b><br>
             <b>Content:</b> The linked <b>attribute value "color"</b> of the variation.
-It is linked in the menu <b>Settings » Item » Attributes » Edit attribute » Attribute link"</b> with the attribute "color" for Amazon.
+It can be linked in the menu <b>Settings » Item » Attributes » Edit attribute » Attribute link"</b> with the attribute "color" for Amazon.
         </td>
     </tr>
     <tr>